danielperna84/custom_homematic/README.md

 ## Auto-discovery

 The integration supports auto-discovery for the CCU and compatible hubs like RaspberryMatic.
 The Home Assistant User Interface will notify you about the integrationg being available for setup.
 It will pre-fill the instance-name and IP address of your HomeMatic hub.
 If you have already set up the integration manually, you can either click the _Ignore_ button or re-configure your existing instance to let Home Assistant know the existing instance is the one it has detected.
+After re-configuring your instance a HA restart is required.

 Autodiscovery uses the last 10-digits of your rf-module's serial to uniquely identify your CCU, but there are rare cases, where the CCU API and the UPNP-Message contains/returns different values.
 In these cases, where the auto-discovered instance does not disappear after a HA restart, just click on the _Ignore_ button.
 Known cases are in combination with the rf-module `HM-MOD-RPI-PCB`.